sfu-ireceptor/turnkey-service/README.md

 cd turnkey-service

 # Initialize the submodules.
 This command should also checkout the current relevant code for each submodule
-$ git submodule update --init
+$ git submodule update --recursive --init
 ```
 then follow remaining configuration steps listed here below.

 **Installation of Docker**

 If you choose to run the dockerized versions of the applications, you'll obviously need to [install Docker first](https://docs.docker.com/engine/installation/) in your target Linux operating environment (bare metal server or virtual machine running Linux).
+For our installations, we typically use Ubuntu Linux, for which there is an [Ubuntu-specific docker installation using the repository](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository).
+For other installations, please find instructions specific to your choice of Linux variant, on the Docker site.

 You will then also need to [install Docker Compose](https://docs.docker.com/compose/install/) alongside Docker on your target Linux operating environment.

-Note that depending on how Docker is installed, you may need to run docker (and docker-compose) as 'sudo'.
-The docker (and docker-compose) commands run below don't assume this but prefix each commans with 'sudo' insofar needed.
+Note that under Ubuntu, you need to run docker (and docker-compose) as 'sudo'.

 From this point onward, it is assumed that you are logged an active command shell session within whichever Linux server environment you are running, and have your Docker engine installed, so you can further configure the application components on your server (as specified below) and run the Docker Compose to fire up the system.